Make-School-Courses/MOB-2.2-Game-Development/Assignments/Project.md

 1. Implement topics from the course into a mobile game.
 1. Conduct user tests with early versions of the game
 1. Elaborate a Game Design Document to back all of the choices behind the game.
-1. Practice the process of publishing an app to Testflight
+1. Practice the process of publishing an app to TestFlight (optional)

 ## Schedule

 **INSTRUCTOR NOTE:**

-From the day this project is assigned, you will have **3 weeks** to complete this project.
-A sample weekly outline is provided to assist you in planning your project.
+From the day this project is assigned, you will have **2 weeks** to complete this project.

-**Important note:** Week 01 refers to the first calendar day of the project being assigned, and subsequent days will follow this reference:

-- Week 01:
+**Sample project plan:**
   - Project assigned, read the project spec, ask any clarifying questions you may have, finish the game design document.
-Create a kanban board to assist with tasks and start the development.
   - Main architecture of the game is done.
 Starting to add some nodes and core mechanics.
-- Week 02:
-  - Already conducted at least one user testing.
+  - Conduct at least one user testing.
 Adjust the game with feedback.
-  - Game is functional and has some juice.
+  - When the game is functional add some juice.
-- Week 03:
   - Fix any remaining bugs, upload to Testflight and prepare presentation.
   - Presentation Day, submit links to tracker.